Internal Communication ~ 17 min

 What are some of the internal communication techniques and best practices?

-So we’ve covered the 10 basic steps—now it’s time for the do’s and don’ts when executing them.
+So we’ve covered the 10 basic steps of building a strong internal communication strategy—now it’s time for the do’s and don’ts when executing them.
 Here are some common best practices and mistakes to avoid when implementing an internal communication plan.
 Let’s take a look:

 Do’s